franky3553/yusToriPro/README.md

 In the future there will be many followers and we will need a way to organize the stories that they send us

 -   Create login
--   Create reward system if your story is good
+-   Create reward system if users story is good

 ### 💡Validators